writingtoole/epub/README.md

 A Go library for the creation of ePub ebook files.

-This package creates basic ePub v2.0 format files, suitable for creating books.
+This package creates basic ePub v2.0 or V3.0 format files, suitable for creating books.
+By default books are tagged and written out as V2, but you can write V3 format books either by calling the WriteV3 method directly or by setting the ePub version to 3 via SetVersion(3) and then calling Write().

 An ePub file consists of one or more XHTML files that represent the text of your book, the resources those files reference, and the